varshapwalia/salient_object_detection/README.md

 	- [DUTS Image Dataset](http://saliencydetection.net/duts/) [10,553 training images]

 3. Download intial model for Resnet50 ([google_drive](https://drive.google.com/file/d/1Mkad1N7OtzeUb81sKRXga1bHPyhUrAw4/view?usp=drive_link));

+4. Create 2 lists using script createTrainList.py (change paths to your datasets).

+	- First list train.lst will be used in salMask2edge.m to create edge label for training data.
+	- 2nd list train_pair_edge.lst will be used in dataset.py.

-4. Change the image path and intial model path in run.py and dataset.py;
+5. Change the image path and intial model path in run.py and dataset.py;

-5. Start to train with  `python3 run.py --mode train`.
+6. Start to train with  `python3 run.py --mode train`.

 ### For testing: